4 Pre-Planning Steps for Clean Up After Reroofing

 - Determine the criticality of the cleaning needed: How important is it that your high structure areas be completely clean?
 Will a light air wash do the trick or is it going to need to be fully vacuumed?
 Clearly, this depends on what is underneath the area.
 Talk to your stakeholders and find out what their expectations are.
 Knowing the critical nature of the cleaning job will help you determine who to use for this task.

 - Review your options: So, what’s the right answer?
-High Structure Cleaning can be a readily available solution.
+High Structure Dust Removal can be a readily available solution.
 Interior Protection providers are already near the high structure taking down the containment; and often times, they are more than happy to quote you an additional cost to air wash as they go.
 But, if you are facing a white glove test when the project is complete, you will need another option.
 There are companies that focus on specialized cleaning.
 Take the time to find a vendor that can meet your facilities’ needs and requirements.

 - Discuss your requirements with the service provider prior to starting the project: How clean will it be when you are done?
 As always, communication is key to every aspect of a project.
 Know ahead of time what the Interior Protection provider will and will not be doing.
 Make it clear what you expect as a result of their efforts.
 These conversations can only benefit you in the long run.